 On Star Wars Day 2020, it was revealed that Taika Waititi will co-write and direct a Star Wars feature film, but at the time of writing this it is unclear whether this is one of the below releases or in addition to them.

-Bob Iger confirmed in April 2019 that this film would be by Game of Thrones producers David Benioff & DB Weiss, but they later left the project citing an increased workload due to contractual obligations with Netflix.
+Originally scheduled for 16 December 2022, Bob Iger confirmed in April 2019 that this film would be by Game of Thrones producers David Benioff & DB Weiss, but they later left the project citing an increased workload due to contractual obligations with Netflix.
 No further details have been released.
 Given the pairs experience on the TV adaptation of Game of Thrones there were rumours that this was set to be something akin to the Knights of the Old Republic video game series.
-In April 2020, the date was reconfirmed on Disney's updated release schedule, modified due to the Covid-19 global pandemic.
+In April 2020, the date was reconfirmed on Disney's updated release schedule, modified due to the Covid-19 global pandemic and the following July it was announced that all Star Wars movie releases would be pushed back by one year.